NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Elbow hitbox appears on the second active frame
     - Two less damage
     - Increased lift
+    - Adjusted 5B active frames to match the animation properly (hitbox active on frame 15).
+It was previously active on frame 14 but would never hit on that frame due to the animation (TODO: Is this in vanilla?)
 - 5B(B) hitbox appears and disappears one frame later
 - 5BB6B does 6B with follow ups
 - 2B(6B) transition is two frames later with limited follow ups (2B6BBB and 2B6BBA)